ashutoshtiwari13/Code-Sleep-Kotlin/README.md

 Please help with a :star: if you like my work :bowtie:

 # Code-Sleep-Koltin
-A Repository of android apps developed using Kotlin programming language.
+A repository of android apps developed using kotlin programming language.

 ## App Preview
 ### Alarm manager App